urbanwildlifeinstitute/UWIN_tutorials/IUWC25_OSM/enhancing_maps.md

 keys <- unique(osm_kv$key)
 ```
 #### Extracting OSM Data
-We can use `osmextract::oe_get` to extract OSM data limited to our keys and study area.
-We will want to limit our query to the smallest geofrabrik (OSM) data which includes our study area.
+We can use `osmextract::oe_get` (to download directly in R from online) or `osmextract::oe_read` (to read in downloaded OSM spatial file) to extract OSM data limited to our keys and study area.

+Using `osmextract::oe_get`, we will want to limit our query to the smallest geofrabrik (OSM) data which includes our study area.
 Our first query pass may be the city level, state level or country level.
-To find your region (not all cities are able to be queried), it's helpful to is start by querying at the smallest level, e.g. city and see if it matches.
+To find your region (not all cities are able to be queried), it's helpful to start by querying at the smallest level, e.g. city and see if it matches.
 If that query is unsuccessful, move on to state and if not available, then to the country.
 It is also possible to set a boundary, by clipping an extent, around your first query pass.

 For our example, we can start by setting a larger query location for Argentina and subset to a smaller bounding box based on our unique study region.
-To find the best query for your data, you can try searching on: https://www.openstreetmap.org/
+To find the best query for your data, you can try searching on: https://www.openstreetmap.org/.

+To define your study city or a bounding box more specifically, you can go to **[OpenStreetMap.com](https://www.openstreetmap.org/export#map=13/-41.15087/-71.32273) > export > manually select a different area** to find your boundary box coordinates of interest.

 ```R
 # Set our first query